FAQs for Master's programmes

 You can select one programme to be considered for each academic year.
 It is essential that you consider your choice carefully to ensure that the programme you choose to apply for best matches your strengths, interests and career aspirations.

 While it is not compulsory to submit the results of an approved English language test with your application, it is strongly encouraged and will add weight to your application if you are able to show that you have met the language requirement prior to applying.
 You can find detailed information regarding the Business School’s language requirements and the tests that we accept here.

 As part of your application you will be asked to provide the contact details of two referees.
 Your referees will be contacted by email once you have completed and submitted your application, and the email will contain instructions on how they can submit your reference via our application system.
-Please ensure that each reference letter that is submitted has been sent from an academic, or professional email address.
-We cannot accept references sent from personal email addresses, such as Gmail, or Hotmail.
+Please ensure that each reference letter that is submitted has been sent from an academic or professional email address.
+We cannot accept references sent from personal email addresses, such as Gmail, Hotmail, 126, 163, Sina, QQ and Yahoo.

 Our electronic application service is provided by an external provider, so there may be a delay before the receipt of your references is confirmed on your student Imperial Gateway account.
 If you receive confirmation that your references have been received but this still isn’t confirmed on your Imperial Gateway account a week after receiving the confirmation, please contact the registry team at firstname.lastname@example.org.

 As part of the selection process, shortlisted candidates for the following MSc programmes will be invited to complete an interview:

-- MSc Business Analytics (online and on campus)
+- MSc Business Analytics (online delivery, part-time and on campus, full-time)

 - MSc Climate Change, Management & Finance*